cwinters8/Employee-Directory/README.md

 A mock employee directory for "Awesome Startup".
 The employee data was generated using the [Random User Generator API](https://randomuser.me/).

 ## Technologies used
 JavaScript
 jQuery
 AJAX

 ## Style Changes
-- Change background color
+- Changed background color
-- Change color of header text
+- Changed color of header text
 - Increased font size of header text
+- Changed background color of search input

+## Credits
+The HTML and the majority of the CSS were provided by [Team Treehouse](https://teamtreehouse.com)